 Theory #1B: Memory reconsolidation is best triggered by a sweet spot between reality and surrealism

 Memory reconsolidation is said to occur only when there is a perception by the individual of a “salient novelty or an outright contradiction” or when there is a “violation of expectation”* that mismatches the target memory (“Unlocking the Emotional Brain,” Routledge, 2012).
-Therefore it is always advantageous to have the prescriptive photomontage composed of juxtapositions and vantage points – both metaphorically and literally – to help unlock the viewer’s black and white thinking.
+Therefore it is always advantageous to have the prescriptive memory and/or tangible dreamscape composed of juxtapositions and vantage points – both metaphorically and literally – to help unlock the viewer’s black and white thinking.

 Theory #2: Suspending disbelief with photo-realistic imagery is a good way to convey anything is possible in positive self-belief stories